300K cricket fans pay just 0.01p to download mobile game!

 Some of the world’s most profitable companies are not listed on the Nasdaq, they are mobile games development houses nestled in Finland, the bosom of the industry, with a Price Earnings P(E) Ratio of 200!
 Mobile gaming represents the tip of the spear of business, marketing & creativity.
 Games through the iOS and Android app stores are trackable from an Ad Ops perspective, which allows the best developers to create games and universes that can be easily marketed directly to consumers, without the typical ‘middle men’ and operations support that other sectors of the entertainment industries routinely require.

-At Gruvi we have long since held the belief that art and business can successfully come together by following the key fundamentals of Ecommerce, so last year (November 2019) we made our way over to Helsinki to check out what was happening at the Pocket Games convention.
-The event was extremely interesting and the guys at Steele Media put on a great show with their impressive lineup of talks.
+At Gruvi we have long since held the belief that art and business can successfully come together by following the critical fundamentals of E-commerce, so last year (November 2019) we made our way over to Helsinki to check out what was happening at the Pocket Games convention.
+The event was extremely interesting, and the guys at Steele Media put on a great show with their impressive lineup of talks.

 We took meetings with many developers looking for the game partner we could invest in and work with, to take the findings and logic we have learned from working with films and to see if they could be applied to games.
 After many other meetings we sat down with Simon from Impact Unified, who was promoting several games from his Malmo (Sweden) based studio.
 The discussion focused on Atomic Journey, their science slingshot game designed to indirectly teach the fundamentals of Physics.
 Throughout the meeting I felt really positive that this was the game we were going to get behind, it was only afterwards that Yuriy (my colleague from Gruvi’s Ad Ops team) mentioned that during the discussion I spent the whole time playing their other game, Umpire’s Call.